abrantesarthur/venni_backend/README.md

 make test
 ```

-If you want to interact manually with the emulator, note that you'll need to add a Bearer user identity token to the request Authorization header.
-You can retrieve this token by running the venni-rider app and logging the result of calling `FirebaseAuth.instance.currentuser.getIdToken()` to the terminal.

 ### Emulating

-Should you want to test how your functions behave before deploying them or even write end-to-end tests in your apps, you can start a local emulator.
-You can then send requests to an emulated environment running locally.
+Should you want to test how your functions behave before deploying them or even write end-to-end tests in your apps, you can start a local emulator by doing

 ```bash
 make emulator
 ```

+This will start an emulator which will emulate the Cloud Functions and Firebase Realtime Database locally and whose UI will be available in the port `4000`.
+Note that other firebase resources, such as Authentication and Storage, will still run in the project specified by the `functions/testAdminCredentials.json` file.

+In order to send requests to the emulated resources, you'll need to add a Bearer user identity token to the request Authorization header.
+You can retrieve this token by running the venni-rider app, signing in, and printing the result of calling `FirebaseAuth.instance.currentuser.getIdToken()` to the terminal.

 ### Deploying